-Just like a roll-up lifetime mortgage, but you have the flexibility to release your cash over time rather than just taking one lump sum.
+Just like a roll-up lifetime mortgage, but with this equity release mortgage, you have the flexibility to release your cash over time rather than just taking one lump sum.
 The benefit is you can access your cash as and when you need it and interest is only charged on the amount you have taken.
-This could be suitable if you think you might need more money in the future as it helps you not to build up interest on money you’ve released but haven’t spent.
+This could be suitable if you think you might need more money in the future as it means you won’t be building up interest on a large lump sum that you have released but not spent.

 Flexible lifetime mortgage

-You can choose to make voluntary payments to bring down your mortgage loan amount.
-Like any equity release lifetime mortgage, you still get a cash sum and keep ownership of your home.
+You can choose to make voluntary payments to bring down your equity release mortgage loan amount.
+Like any equity release mortgage, you still get a cash sum and keep ownership of your home.

 Enhanced lifetime mortgage